elastiflow/ansible-role-netobserv/README.md

 # NetObserv Flow Collector Ansible Role

-This ansible role installs and configures the NetObserv Flow Collector on Debian-based (Debian, Ubuntu) and RHEL-based (RHEL, AlmaLinux) Linux distributions.
-The role handles package installation, dependency management, GPG verification, configuration deployment, and service management.
+This ansible role is a community role designed to install and configure the NetObserv Flow Collector on Debian-based (Debian, Ubuntu) and RHEL-based (RHEL, AlmaLinux) Linux distributions.
+This role handles package installation, dependency management, and GPG verification.

 ## Requirements